coderaivn/coderaivn/README.md

 # 💫About Me :
 Hi there, I am currently living in Vietnam, a 2nd year student at Da Nang University of Economics majoring in Fintech.

-🔭 I'm passionate about Machine Learning and Data Engineering 🥅 Favorite Quote: Never Too Late to Pursue Your Dreams ⚡ Fun fact: I work in Singapore but travel to Vietnam every two weeks before Covid 😅
+-🔭 I am passionate about fields like machine learning and AI (artificial intelligence).
+-🥅 Favorite Quote: On the way to success, there is no trace of lazy men.

 ## 🌐Socials
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/https://www.facebook.com/NguyenVanThienSonic) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/thien-nguyen-495ba72ab)